 The Unity Week celebration includes a Unity Walk, a Day of Service, and the annual capstone celebration event on Monday night.
 See the schedule on this page to the right for complete details.
 The MLK Unity Week is a centerpiece of the City's Be One initiative, which includes a variety of community diversity events throughout the year.

 The City of Spartanburg’s Department of Community Services created the Unity Walk in 2002 as a means of highlighting how Spartanburg's diversity and unity make us a stronger community.
 The Unity Walk celebrates and renews our shared sense of belonging in a place that collectively we are proud to call home.
 We encourage all to come out and as a city join hands, walk as one, and continue to recognize and celebrate diversity.

-This year's walk is Saturday, January 14, at 10 a.m. and will start from First Presbyterian Church, 393 E. Main Street in Downtown Spartanburg.
+This year's walk is Saturday, January 13, at 9 a.m. and will start from Spartanburg County Public Library Headquarters, 151 S Church Street in Downtown Spartanburg.

 Day of Service